Esri/storymap-journal/README.md

   // The application is ready
   topic.subscribe("tpl-ready", function(){
     /*
-     * Custom Javascript to be exexuted when the application is ready goes here */
+     * Custom Javascript to be executed when the application is ready goes here */

     console.log("Map Journal is ready");